-- premises26 under section 195D, if the appropriate officer is lawfully on premises (which includes a vehicle located on those premises) the officer may carry out a search of the premises if they have reasonable grounds for suspecting that property may be found there, which the appropriate officer intends to seize under section 195C.
-The provision does not give an officer a power of entry. - persons under section 195E, the appropriate officer may carry out a search of a person (not an intimate search or strip search),27 if the appropriate officer has reasonable grounds for suspecting that the person is carrying property that may be seized under section 195C. - vehicles under section 195F, the appropriate officer may carry out a search of a vehicle (which does not fall within the power in section 195D) if the officer has reasonable grounds for suspecting that the vehicle contains property which may be seized under section 195C, and it appears to the officer that the vehicle is under the control of a person who is in or in the vicinity of the vehicle.
+- 30. The powers of search supporting the power to seize property are as follows: - Premises30 under section 195D, if the appropriate officer is lawfully on premises (which includes a vehicle located on those premises) the officer may carry out a search of the premises if they have reasonable grounds for suspecting that property may be found there, which the appropriate officer intends to seize under section 195C.
+The provision does not give an officer a power of entry. - Persons under section 195E, the appropriate officer may carry out a search of a person (not an intimate search or strip search),31 if the appropriate officer has reasonable grounds for suspecting that the person is carrying property that may be seized under section 195C. - Vehicles under section 195F, the appropriate officer may carry out a search of a vehicle (which does not fall within the power in section 195D) if the officer has reasonable grounds for suspecting that the vehicle contains property which may be seized under section 195C, and it appears to the officer that the vehicle is under the control of a person who is in or in the vicinity of the vehicle.
 This provision does not give the appropriate officer a power of entry; rather the appropriate officer can require the person who it appears to the officer to be in control of the vehicle to permit entry to and a search of the vehicle.
-This power only applies where the vehicle is in a place to which the public has access, or is within the environs of a dwelling, and the appropriate officer has reasonable grounds for believing that the person does not reside in that dwelling, and that the vehicle is there without the permission of the person who resides there - otherwise the vehicle is on private property and the power to search premises is relevant instead. - 25.
-The powers are exercisable only so far as is reasonably required for the purposes of identifying property to be seized under section 195C.
-The appropriate officer will need to have in mind the right to respect for private and family life and the protection of property, in particular under the Human Rights Act 1998.
+This power only applies where the vehicle is in a place to which the public has access, or is within the environs of a dwelling, and the appropriate officer has reasonable grounds for believing that the person does not reside in that dwelling, and that the vehicle is there without the permission of the person who resides there - otherwise the vehicle is on private property and the power to search premises is relevant instead.